JogoShugh/CoderDojoPonceSprings.Events/2013.06.29/pythonturtle/README.md

         fd(200)

 We got another line, but this time we're lazy, so we won't type out `forward`, we can just say `fd`.
+So let's draw some stuff.

         left(90)
         fd(50)